SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 ![Image 87_88](https://user-images.githubusercontent.com/90856848/137990379-2df94ee6-2b7b-4476-9ef6-e98c27f14531.png)

-<br> Our table should look like this screenshot now.
+<br> 🚩Our table should look like this screenshot now.
 Since our calculation is a percentage, we will now change the formatting of our values to improve our table visualization.

 ![Image 88](https://user-images.githubusercontent.com/90856848/137990473-4703cc71-5fb0-442e-8ede-4d82fb4b50bf.png)

-<br> We can easily change the formatting and representation of our measures and calculations.
+<br> 🚩We can easily change the formatting and representation of our measures and calculations.

 89. Click **Story Calculations**